Naima Andrea López

 Start date: 04 Feb, 2019

-Always captivated by marine predators, I joined the Marine Futures Lab in February 2019 to start my PhD, studying highly migratory pelagic sharks.
-These oceanic sharks are highly susceptible to targeted fisheries, as well as by-catch and IUU fishing.
+Always captivated by marine predators, I joined the Marine Futures Lab in February 2019 to start my PhD, studying highly migratory oceanic sharks.
+These oceanic sharks are highly susceptible to targeted fisheries, as well as by-catch and illegal, unreported and unregulated fishing, and are among the most threatened of vertebrates.
 Regardless of their vulnerable conservation status, they remain poorly understood and under-investigated.
-The aim of my PhD is to evaluate their demographic state and to understand the spatial and temporal distributions through non-extractive methods, such as BRUVS (Baited Remote Underwater Systems) and electronic tagging techniques, and eventually provide key data necessary for their conservation.
+Australia has established a network of marine protected areas (MPAs) throughout its marine territory.
+The aim of my PhD is to evaluate whether these MPAs include key habitats for the conservation of oceanic sharks and whether there is a difference in the abundance and diversity of oceanic sharks in different management zones within these MPAs.
+Additionally, I will study the presence of aggregations of oceanic sharks in coastal ecosystems using drones to assess the importance of such habitats to these species.